 Students can receive academic credits for experience and knowledge gained through military participation.
 Credits will be conferred based on ACE credit recommendations, in consultation with academic departments.
 Academic credit for military experience will be limited to 25 percent of total credits required for degree/certificate completion.
-The Credential Evaluations Department will process all incoming military credits.
-Students will be sent a petition for credit posting when the Credential Evaluations Department receives a military transcript.
-Students should consult with the Veterans Affairs Department to discuss options related to applying military credits to their degree plan.
-How and when credits are applied may affect GI Bill funding or Federal Financial Aid.
+Students should consult with the Veterans Affairs Department to discuss applying military credits to their degree-plan.
+The Credential Evaluations Department will evaluate all incoming military credits upon receipt.